ndf-zz/metarace/README.md

 ### tod: Time of Day

-Represent timing measurements and calculations for short intervals (<24 hours) and aggregate times.
+Represent timing measurements, calculations for short intervals (<24 hours) and aggregate times.